Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/longterm_preservation.md

 joint research data repository service for saxon universities to address this requirement.

 Data can be uploaded and, to comply to the demands of long-term understanding of data, additional metadata and description must be added.
-Large datasets may be optionally imported beforehands.
+Large datasets may be optionally imported beforehand.
 In this case, please contact the
 [TU Dresden Service Desk](mailto:servicedesk@tu-dresden.de?subject=OpARA:%20Data%20Import).
 Optionally, data can also be **published** by OpARA.
 To ensure data quality, data submission undergo